 Noëlle Turner (b.1993) is a British artist based in London.

 My process begins with the soak-stain technique, allowing patterns of colour to emerge through chance.
 Working on heavily watered canvas, I let the flow of water dictate abstract compositions.
 These are then cut, collaged, and layered—combining multiple works into one.
-Drawn to spaces where creation and decay co-exist, I use bleach as a medium to screen print symbols and images, encoding data in states of metamorphosis.
-These forms function like constellations—markers on a map of the inner landscape—reflecting an ever-evolving exploration of self and the unknown.
+Drawn to spaces where creation and decay co-exist, I use bleach as a medium to screenprint symbols and images, encoding data in states of metamorphosis.
+These forms function like constellations—markers on a map of an inner landscape—that chart moments of significance in the journey toward self-realisation.

 Noëlle Turner earned her BA in Fine Art from The Ruskin School of Art, University of Oxford, 2015, and her MFA in Fine Art at Goldsmiths University, 2024.
 Recent exhibitions and residencies include In Laminar, solo show, Bobinska Brownlee Gallery, 2024; Dumping Ground, Hypha HQ, co-curator, group exhibition, Summer 2024; Sim Residency, Iceland, 2023; New Breeders, group exhibition, Grölle Galerie, Wuppertal, Germany, 2023; 3331 Arts Chiyoda Residency, Tokyo, Japan, 2022; Ancient Vessels, APT Gallery, London, December 2022, co-curator, group exhibition.